Former band teacher accused of sexual assault out on bond after bail reduced to $10,000

-A former Wheatland elementary school band teacher from Burlington, accused of sexual assault of a minor is now out of jail after the court reduced his bond.
+A former Wheatland elementary school band teacher from Burlington, accused of sexual assault of a minor, is out of jail after the court reduced his bond.

 Zachary Wendt, 38, of Burlington, pleaded not guilty to six felony counts: two counts of sexual assault by a person who works with children, one count of exposing intimate areas to a child and three counts of possession of child pornography.